OPMDG/opm-doc/probes/check_pgactivity.rst

 \ **Percentage**\

- If threshold is a percentage, the value should finish with a '%' without space with the actual value.
-Eg.: 95%.
+ If threshold is a percentage, the value should end with a '%' (no spaces).
+ For example: 95%.